 - The level of RBCs (measured as haemoglobin) in the patient’s blood.

-- The level of neutrophilsA type of white blood cell whose job, as part of the immune system, is to fight and kill germs and infection. (a type of WBC) in the patient’s blood.
+- The level of neutrophilsa type of white blood cell that act as a first responder to infections in the body (a type of WBC) in the patient’s blood.

 Factors are given a score from 0 (very good) to 4 (very poor), and added up to be placed in a risk group: